stefanocaronia/wallyti/README.md

 * the maximum block width
 * the margin between blocks

-These values are used only to compute the number of column, and *Wallity* can override them if it is needed.
+These values are used only to compute the number of column that can fit in the container width, and *Wallity* can override them if it is needed.

 ## Installation